GideonBature/voting-dapp/dApp/README.md

   ```

 ## Contributing
 We welcome contributions from the community!
-If you'd like to contribute to Bshelf, please follow these steps:
+If you'd like to contribute to Voting dApp, please follow these steps:

 - Fork the repository.
 - Create a new branch for your feature or bug fix.